hsnvnd/Plant_Lab_Tasks/Hyperspectral_FeDeficiency_BiClassification/README.md

 ## Overview
 This repository contains the source code for the paper **"Uncovering Critical Reflectance Wavelengths for Iron-Deficiency Detection Using Machine Learning: A Comparative Study"**.
-The project focuses on iron deficiency detection in Hyperspectral-imaging dataset for tomato, cucumber, barley, maize, and lupine.
+The project focuses on iron deficiency detection in Hyperspectral-imaging datasets for tomato, cucumber, barley, maize, and lupine.

 ## Dataset Overview